Vagad

-Vagad (also known as Vagar) is a region in southeastern Rajasthan state of western India.
+Vagad is a region in southeastern Rajasthan state of western India.
+Scholars have referred to Vagad by different names, such as Bagar, Vagwar, Vaiyagad, Vagat, Varget, and Bagad.
 Its boundaries are roughly defined by those of the districts of Dungarpur and Banswara.
 Major cities of the region are Dungarpur and Banswara.

 Geography

 Vagad is bounded on the north by Mewar region of Rajasthan, on the southeast and eastby Malwa region of Madhya Pradesh, and on the west and southwest by Gujarat state.
 The region mostly lies in the upper watershed of the Mahi River and its tributaries, which is said to be the lifeline of Vagad.
 The Mahi flows north through the district (Banswara) from its origin in the Vindhya Range of Madhya Pradesh, entering the district (Banswara) from the southeast and flowing north towards the northern end of the district, where it turns southwest to form the boundary between Banswara and Dungarpur districts before entering Gujarat and emptying into the Gulf of Cambay.

 Vagad has rich flora and fauna.
 The forests include mainly teak.
 The wildlife includes a large variety of wild animals such as the leopard and the chinkara.
 Common birds in the region include fowl, partridge, black drongo, grey shrike, green bee-eater, bulbul and parrot.
 Some of the towns in this region are Aspur, Bhiluda, Simalwada, Sagwara, Partapur, Bagidra and Garhi.